Kosisochi/DataAnalysisPortfolio/Myntra Product Catalog Project/README.md

 )
 ```

-To find the brand with the most expensive proct, a few measures were created (MaxPricePerBrand and MostExpensiveItemBrandName)
+To find the brand with the most expensive product, a few measures were created (MaxPricePerBrand and MostExpensiveItemBrandName)

 **MaxPricePerBrand**
 ```sql